NetApp/harvest/cmd/collectors/zapiperf/README.md

 ### Creating ONTAP user
 There are two ways to create a read-only user:
-* We create a user with read-only access to **all** API objects
+* Create a user with read-only access to **all** API objects
-* We limit access to the API objects collected by Harvest with default configuration
+* Limit the harvest user to the handful of APIs that Harvest collects

-The second option is safer, however each time you want to collect counters of a new object, you need to update the user privilages.
+The second option has a smaller attack surface, but each time you want to collect counters of a new object, you will need to update the user's privileges.

 Below we explain how to create an ONTAP user and role for Harvest using ONTAP System Manager (Classic interface & New interface) and CLI.